rhysd/action-setup-vim/README.md

 Only on Windows, `nvim-qt.exe` executable is available for GUI.

+**Note:** Ubuntu 18.04 supports official [`neovim` package][ubuntu-nvim] but this action does not install it.
+As of now, GitHub Actions also supports Ubuntu 16.04.

 ## Current limitation

 - Currently installation of specific version is not supported.
 Hence only `stable` or `nightly` is supported.
-This is sufficient for me, but if someone wants this feature, please make an issue or send a pull request.
+This is sufficient for me.
+If someone wants this feature, please make an issue or send a pull request.
 - GUI version (gVim and nvim-qt) is supported partially as described in above section.

 ## License